You'll see various interpretations of SMART. Here's one.

 Let's say your goal is to get fit.
 Maybe your major obstacle is procrastination or distraction.
 Try this: 'When I get home from work, then I will go for a run around the park.'
 No excuses, no exceptions.
 The less you think about it the better.
 A run immediately after your arrival home is just what you do.
 Everything else can wait.

-(The sentences might seem a bit unnatural, but having both when and then emphasises the action.)
+More examples of 'when/then'...
+The sentences might seem a bit unnatural, but having both when and then emphasises the action.
+(And you don't have to say them aloud.)

 Keep reviewing the obstacles

-How's your success with your goals?
-Google has decided that the sweet spot for success with goals is 60-70%.
+Are the obstacles so easy to overcome that your goals are not really stretching you?
+You have a to do list.
+Google has decided that the sweet spot for success with goals is not 100% but just 60-70%.
 Any more success suggests that the goals weren't enough of a stretch.
 Lower than that range suggests that we're not dealing with the obstacles or the goal is just a fantasy.